Online Fundraising Without Social Media: 42 Ways to Share Offline

-You can raise funds in many ways, but in recent years social media has become a popular and effective way to share fundraisers with friends and family—especially when it’s a crowdfunding fundraiser for a personal cause.
+You can raise funds in many ways, but in recent years social media has become a popular and effective way to share fundraisers with friends and family—especially when it’s a fundraiser for a personal cause.

 Even if you use social media every day, you might have some hesitations about sharing a fundraiser on your own social media accounts.
 You might have privacy concerns, or you may be uncomfortable sharing the fundraiser due to its nature.

 On the other hand, you might have raised funds exclusively with social media, and now you’d simply like to know about more ways to raise funds.
 Read on for tips on online fundraising without social media.

 Using social media to raise funds—it’s not all or nothing

 Before we dive into the many ways to raise funds outside of social media, remember that it isn’t an all-or-nothing situation.
 There are several ways you can use social media to promote your fundraiser without it being tied to you personally.
 Consider these options:

 Creating a dedicated Facebook page or Twitter account for your fundraiser allows you to use those platforms much more anonymously.
 Facebook gives you the option of posting and commenting as the page rather than as yourself.
 Optionally, you could use this page or account to run paid ad fundraiser for your fundraiser or cause.

 Use private messages

 Even if you choose not to share your fundraiser on your own personal stream, you can still send the link to select friends and family via private Facebook messages and by tweeting directly to people.